fuzc4t4/dotfiles/README.md

 ## To-Do:
 - [x] Script to auto install dependencies based on diffenrent distros.
 - [ ] Support for more color schemes and a script to change them, currently only nord is available.
-- [ ] Script to change the font configured, currently iosevka is configured.
+- [ ] Script to change the font configured, currently FantasqueSansM Nerd Font is configured.
-- [ ] Add parameters to install.sh to make verbosity optional and integrate future color scheme and font selector scripts to it.
+- [ ] Add parameters to install.sh to font and color scheme selector scripts to it.
-- [ ] Include feature to install firefox esr and it's profiles(wildy).
+- [x] Include feature to install firefox esr profile(wildy).
-- [ ] GTK config files.
+- [x] GTK config files.
 - [ ] Xfce4 dotfiles.

 ## Some credits: